jorbDehmel/OOP-final-project/README.md

 was due to poor communcation between members during the start of the project.
 This did improved as time went on, but the effects are still there.
-While we did plan to better use software managment tools, the one we looked at wouldn't work for me and we ended up just using GitHub.
+While we did plan to better use software management tools, the one we looked at wouldn't work for me and we ended up just using GitHub.
 Getting to 100% testing coverage took a lot of work and was very pleasing to do.
 All in all, bad communcation at the start of the project caused